Refinancing to Prepare for Retirement

 - Refinancing at a lower rate could free up money that you can put toward paying off additional debt obligations.

 - You need to take closing costs into consideration because they can cancel out the savings of refinancing.
-A licensed loan officer can review the numbers with you.
+A licensing loan officer can review the numbers with you.

 - Having a mortgage payment while you are in retirement can cause potential tax problems.
 Please consult with your tax advisor to ensure that refinancing your mortgage will be right for your financial situation.